rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 1. List 25 things you would do.
 Just write down whatever comes to mind first, even if you think it doesn't sound very spectacular.
 2. During the workshop you will have the option to choose which answers you want to share with others.
 3. Write down the things you really want, even - or maybe especially - if it is socially unacceptable.
 Giving politically incorrect answers is encouraged.
-For example, this person is doing well: https://www.youtube.com/watch?v=IvE84AGMWpE :).
+For example, this person is doing well: <https://www.youtube.com/watch?v=IvE84AGMWpE> :).

 In the workshop I then give them 5 minutes to discuss their answers with their neighbours.
 They can share whatever they want to share with their neighbours and I give them three questions: i. what is your most socially (/politically) incorrect answer, ii. is there a common theme or underlying principle connecting your answers, iii. are there any things you could start right now (e.g. that don’t take all that much time and money).
 During the discussion I walk around and listen (and learn their names :P).
 Afterwards I discuss their answers and move on to happiness.

 Rationale:

-\* This is surprising and personal while being safe.
+* This is surprising and personal while being safe.
 Safe because it is 1 on 1, because they get to choose what to share and the exercise feels like it serves a purpose (getting to know yourself).

-\* People seem to really like the exercise.
+* People seem to really like the exercise.
 Possible because it actually really hard to get 25 entries on your list (people usually make it to around 15 or so).

-\* Even if you wanted to you’d be hard pressed to put 25 selfish things on the list.
+* Even if you wanted to you’d be hard pressed to put 25 selfish things on the list.
 Therefore there will be many altruistic things on many people their lists.
 This is an advantage for tough crowds.

-\*  Finding the most politically incorrect entry of all is always great fun.
+* Finding the most politically incorrect entry of all is always great fun.
 In 2 out of 3 times it completely broke all tension.
-The winners in those cases: i.
-“I’d buy a big estate in the US, with a big white castle on it.
-On the grounds I’ll build a railroad and let loose lions so that I can hunt lions with a gun from inside the train.” ii. person a: “I’d hire an assassin to kill someone who is really harming the world!” person b: “Is there any specific US president you had in mind?”.
+The winners in those cases: i. _“I’d buy a big estate in the US, with a big white castle on it.
+On the grounds I’ll build a railroad and let loose lions so that I can hunt lions with a gun from inside the train.”_ ii. person a: _“I’d hire an assassin to kill someone who is really harming the world!”_ person b: _“Is there any specific US president you had in mind?”_.
 Well, it is always great fun as you can imagine and it lets them know you’re in for a laugh (likable) and won’t be judging them (safe).

 Recommendation:

-\* You can also let them make the list during your workshop, but this takes a lot of time.
+* You can also let them make the list during your workshop, but this takes a lot of time.

 **6.1.2 Stand and choose (\*\*\*\*)**